hannahcy/theme-labelling/README.md

 To train a new LDA model:

+Copy your OpenAI API key into the code, line 18.
+I'm happy to provide one via email if required.

     python lda.py

 This takes about 20 minutes to train on full dataset, but I have provided a trained model etc